 S1 Tool Steel Heat Treatment Guide

-• Soak Time: Calculate based on cross-sectional thickness: 1 hour per 25 mm (1 inch), with a minimum soak time of 1 hour.
+• Soak time: 1 hour per 25 mm (1 inch) of thickness, with a minimum of 1 hour.

 Preheating

-To prevent thermal shock and excessive deformation, it is strictly prohibited to place cold S1 workpieces directly into a furnace at the austenitizing temperature.
+To prevent thermal shock and excessive deformation, cold S1 workpieces must never be placed directly into a furnace already at austenitizing temperature.

-• Soaking Requirement: Maintain at this temperature until the workpiece cross-section is uniformly heated.
+• Soak: Hold until the cross-section is uniformly heated.

-For S1 workpieces with complex geometries or significant cross-sectional variations, preheating is critical to ensure synchronized temperature rise between the core and surface during the final heating stage.
-This reduces thermal stress and prevents cracking.
+For parts with complex geometry or large variations in cross-section, preheating is critical.
+It synchronizes the temperature rise between core and surface during final heating, which lowers thermal stress and prevents cracking.

 Austenitizing (Hardening)

-Austenitizing is the core hardening process, transforming the steel microstructure into austenite by heating and promoting carbide dissolution into the matrix.
-The austenitizing heating temperature for S1 tool steel must be neither too high nor too low.
+Austenitizing is the core hardening step.
+Heating transforms the structure to austenite and dissolves carbides into the matrix.
+The austenitizing temperature for S1 must be neither too high nor too low.

-• Atmosphere Control: Due to S1’s moderate decarburization resistance, heating must occur in a controlled neutral atmosphere, vacuum environment, or neutral salt bath to prevent surface oxidation and decarburization.
+• Atmosphere: Because S1 has only moderate resistance to decarburization, heat in a controlled neutral atmosphere, vacuum, or neutral salt bath to prevent surface oxidation and carbon loss.

 Quenching

-S1 is oil-hardening steel.
-Although water quenching is occasionally used for large sections or simple shapes, we strongly recommend oil quenching to achieve optimal toughness and minimize the risk of cracking.
+S1 is an oil-hardening steel.
+Water quenching is occasionally used for large or simple sections, but oil quenching is preferred for the best toughness and the lowest risk of cracking.

 Tempering